mongodb/laravel-mongodb/README.md

 ### Passport

-Passport models are strictly `Illuminate\Database\Eloquent\Model` class.
-One way is to take ownership of the models, or simply include this service provider:
+Laravel Passport models are strictly using the `Illuminate\Database\Eloquent\Model` class.
+One way to make the package work is to take ownership of the models, or simply include this service provider:

 ```php
 'Jenssegers\Mongodb\Auth\PassportServiceProvider',